reyestech/Splunk-Web-Site-Defacement/README.md

 ## Defacement Step 112: Let's find Steve to buy him a beer (Picture 2.7-2.8)
 What special hex code is associated with the customized malware discussed in question 111? <br /> Answer guidance: It's not in Splunk!! <br />
-We have the attacker’s IP traffic on Virustotal.com and his username, Botsv1.
+We have the attacker's IP traffic on Virustotal.com, as well as his username, Botsv1.
 - We can search and control F to find hex codes and Botsv1s and compare them to the traffic and timeline the code should have been made.
 (Picture 2.7)
 - Using Cyberchef, we insert the hex code and output,
-- “Steve Brant's Beard is a powerful thing.
-Find this message and ask him to buy you a beer.!!!”
+- "Steve Brant's Beard is a powerful thing.
+Find this message and ask him to buy you a beer.!!!"
 (Picture 2.8)
 - Answer: 53 74 65 76 65 20 42 72 61 6e 74 27 73 20 42 65 61 72 64 20 69 73 20 61 20 70 6f 77 65 72 66 75 6c 20 74 68 69 6e 67 2e 20 46 69 6e 64 20 74 68 69 73 20 6d 65 73 73 61 67 65 20 61 6e 64 20 61 73 6b 20 68 69 6d 20 74 6f 20 62 75 79 20 79 6f 75 20 61 20 62 65 65 72 21 21 21

 Picture 2.7 <br/>